SasySpanish/Geographical-Data-Analysis-of-Poverty-in-Italy-with-R/README.md

 ---

 ## Workflow
-The project is divided into 5 main scripts:
+The project is divided into 5 main scripts in `src`:

 1. **01_data_preparation.R** → Load shapefile and poverty dataset, merge, clean, and explore.
 2. **02_exploratory_analysis.R** → Descriptive statistics, plots, and OLS baseline models.